 2.0 SUMMARY OF SITE CONDITIONS

 This section includes a brief summary of hydrogeological conditions on the site.
-For further detail, and a full list of information sources, reference should be made to the Hydrogeological Data Report (CMJA report no. J1418.9R-rev0, dated October 2010).
+For further detail, and a full list of information sources, reference should be made to the Hydrogeological Data Report.

 2.1 Site Identification